 This website provides a virtual tour of the sites at Carrowmore, with a page for each monument and as much information as I could find about them.
 As many of the monuments have been destroyed, the only records of some circles are the comments by Petrie and Wood-Martin and the illustrations of William Wakeman.

-Clicking on the small circle (right) which is on each page, will bring you to the clickable map of the complex.
 This website is laid out like a book, so you can browse page by page by clicking the Next link at the bottom of each page.
 The next few pages deal with the monuments, history, researchers, destruction and excavations at Carrowmore, followed by seperate pages for each site.
-Enjoy your trip through Ireland's oldest megalithic complex.